golfvert/WIS2-GlobalBroker-Redundancy/README.md

 It is considered that providing a cluster of an MQTT broker is a key component of a Global Broker.

-However, unlike the initial version, this ones add redundancy where needed:
+However, unlike the initial version, this one adds redundancy where needed:
 - It uses an *available* redis cluster (See https://redis.io/docs/management/scaling/ on how to create such a cluster)
 - Each instance of the antiloop docker container can be run multiple times (eg in a docker swarm environment with redundancy >= 2 ) toward the same WIS2 Node.
 Each instance will subscribe to the remote broker and only the *primary* will process the messages.
 The containers are running in an active/active more for the subscription point of view but in an active/passive point of view for the processing.